 Wichita State University's primary prevention and awareness programs are overseen by our prevention professionals and our Title IX Coordinator.
-The University mandates annual Preventing Discrimination and Harassment online training through Everfi for students and staff.
+The University mandates annual Preventing Discrimination and Harassment online training through Catharsis for students and staff.
 This training is an evidenced-based online course that provides in depth training on consent, sexual assault, bystander intervention, alcohol, dating/domestic violence, healthy relationships, sexual harassment, stalking, and how to reduce harmful behaviors as well as the beliefs and practices that precipitate them on our campus.
 All new employees complete an online training course covering campus safety and social responsibility including details on recognizing and responding to incidents of domestic violence, dating violence, sexual assault, and stalking.
 Campus security authorities are notified to take the mandatory training available in the University's MyTraining online catalogue.
-In-person training regarding protected class discrimination and sexual harassment, discrimination and retaliation policy is offered for employees and provided by Office of Institutional Equity and Compliance (OIEC).
-In-person trainings are provided to all new students at orientation, with specific programs presented to athletes, graduate students, international students, and students involved in Greek Life.
+In-person training regarding protected class discrimination and sexual harassment, discrimination and retaliation policy is offered for employees and provided by the Office of Civil Rights, Title IX & ADA Compliance (CTAC).
+In-person trainings are provided to all new students at orientation, with specific programs presented to athletes, graduate students, international students, Housing and Residence Life student staff, and students involved in Greek Life.
 Throughout the year ongoing prevention and awareness campaigns occur, including via presentations and tabling aimed at students and staff.
 These programs are aimed at promoting awareness, preventing crimes and misconduct, and providing resources to assist and support those who are involved in such incidents.
 Additional trainings are provided to student groups that explore elements of healthy relationships and provide tools for promoting respect and consent while reducing myths and harmful practices that perpetuate rape culture.

-Also provided by HR and UPD is Campus Safety: Active Threat Incident Planning (Classroom).
+Also provided by UPD is Civilian Response to Active Shooter Events (CRASE) and Stop the Bleed training.
 Providing a safe and secure environment for the WSU community continues to be a top priority and this training is part of WSU's proactive approach to ensure a safe campus environment and to prepare our faculty, staff, and students in case of an incident of campus violence.
 It focuses on two areas: 1) what to do in an active campus threat incident and 2) how to identify and report behaviors of concern.
-The Care Team, an interdisciplinary team whose purpose is to prevent threats to the campus community and to provide supportive services to persons within the University community in need.
+The Care Team is a multidisciplinary team whose purpose is to provide a proactive and supportive approach to prevention, assessment and intervention for situations that may interfere with students or employees functioning to their full potential.
 The Care Team also provides trainings for employees and students.
 Trainings cover how to identify risks and warning signs for harm, how to intervene, and available resources for assistance.

 The University prohibits dating violence, domestic violence, sexual assault and stalking as they are defined for purposes of the Clery Act.
-The University will respond promptly and equitably to reports of dating violence, domestic violence, sexual assault, stalking within the University community.
+The University will respond promptly and equitably to reports of dating violence, domestic violence, sexual assault, and stalking within the University community.
 Retaliatory actions against any individual involved in reporting or participating in the investigation of a complaint will not be tolerated.